Hallucinogen persisting perception disorder: Disorders with similar symptoms

-It must be emphasized that individuals without HPPD will sometimes notice visual abnormalities.
-These include floaters (material floating in the eye fluid that appears as black/dark objects floating in front of the eyes and are particularly visible when looking at the bright sky or on a white wall) and the white blood cells of the retinal blood vessels (seen as tiny, fast-moving and quickly disappearing white specks).
+Individuals without HPPD will sometimes notice similar visual abnormalities.
+These include floaters (material floating in the eye fluid that appears as black/dark objects floating in front of the eyes and are particularly visible when looking at the bright sky or on a white wall) and the white blood cells of the retinal blood vessels (seen as tiny, fast-moving, and quickly disappearing white specks).
 Likewise, bright lights in an otherwise dark environment may generate trails and halos.
-Most people don't notice these effects, because they are so used to them.
+Most people don't notice these effects because they are so used to them.
 A person fearful of having acquired HPPD may be much more conscious about any visual disturbance, including those that are normal.
 In addition, visual problems can be caused by brain infections or lesions, epilepsy, and a number of mental disorders (e.g., anxiety, delirium, dementia, schizophrenia, Parkinson's disease).
 For an individual to be diagnosed with HPPD, these other potential causes must be ruled out.

+Hallucinogen-induced psychotic disorder (HIPD)

+Substance-induced psychosis from hallucinogens, also known as hallucinogen-induced psychotic disorder (HIPD), occurs when an individual experiences hallucinations, delusions, paranoia, or a reduced ability to communicate that continue beyond the initial effects of the hallucinogenic drug.
+Hallucinogen-induced psychotic disorder is a medical emergency.
+It is a psychotic reaction to a hallucinogenic drug that may indicate underlying bipolar disorder or schizophrenia.
+The specific treatment for hallucinogen-induced psychotic disorder is atypical antipsychotics, which includes both second and third-generation antipsychotics.
+Third-generation antipsychotics such as aripiprazole, brexpiprazole, cariprazine, and lurasidone, are increasingly used to treat substance-induced psychosis.

 Treatment

-As of January 2022 there is no officially recognized cure or therapy for HPPD, but those affected with HPPD are heavily advised to discontinue all recreational drug use.
-Improving sleep quality, reducing anxiety, lowering screen use, improving diet quality and pursuing regular exercise are encouraged as general lifestyle changes.
-To decrease fixation and monitoring behaviors with visual symptoms, increased focus on external tasks may also be encouraged.

-Antipsychotics such as aripiprazole or risperidone, intended to treat mental disorders like schizophrenia, should only be taken in careful consultation with a psychiatrist experienced in HPPD.
-The success rate of antipsychotics as a treatment method for HPPD is still debated.
-Two young men with HPPD and schizophrenia as a comorbidity experienced a remission of visual perceptual disturbance during a 6-month follow-up observation under treatment with risperidone.
-There was a case study in 2013 where oral risperidone was also successful for treating HPPD.
-In other cases risperidone has shown no effect on HPPD or where it had a paradoxical effect and lead to permanent symptom exacerbation.
+A variety of medications have been reported to be effective in treating HPPD.
+Essential to the treatment of HPPD is discontinuing all recreational drug use.
+In addition to HPPD symptoms, common comorbidities of anxiety, depression, psychosis, or sleep problems should be treated as well.
+Because anxiety exacerbates HPPD symptoms, studies have shown that both individual and group therapy can be effective in lowering anxiety and establishing a support network if those with HPPD are socially isolated.

+Medication

+Case studies indicate full or partial recovery from HPPD using a variety of medications.
+Recent literature reviews recommend combining agents to treat HPPD symptoms, including comorbid anxiety, depression, psychosis, and insomnia.